MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-design.md

 - Ensuring there are no unused pages will help minimize the UX design.
 - Consider search and findability.
 Making it easier for users to find what they're looking for helps lower the amount of data stored and retrieved.
 - Consider providing a lighter UI, using fewer resources and with a lower impact on sustainability, and provide users with an informed choice.
+- Save energy by offering your apps and websites in dark mode, with dark backgrounds.
+- Opt for using system fonts when possible to avoid forcing clients to download additional fonts, which causes more network load.

 ### Update legacy code